nginxinc/nginx-wiki/source/modules/echo.rst

 Sends arguments joined by spaces, along with a trailing newline, out to the client.

-Note that the data might be buffered by Nginx's underlying buffer.
+Note that the data might be buffered by NGINX's underlying buffer.
 To force the output data flushed immediately, use the `echo_flush`_ command just after ``echo``, as in

 .. code-block:: nginx